-The plaintiffs appealed the state high court’s ruling to the U.S. Supreme Court, which granted certiorari, vacated the opinion below, and remanded the case for further consideration in light of Alabama Legislative Black Caucus v.
-Alabama, 135 S. Ct.
-1257 (2015).
+The plaintiffs appealed the state supreme court’s ruling to the U.S. Supreme Court, which vacated the opinion below, and remanded the case for further consideration in light of Alabama Legislative Black Caucus v.
+Alabama.
 On remand, North Carolina’s Supreme Court again affirmed the trial court’s rulings, on largely similar bases as it had previously.
 Most importantly, the court concluded that, because each VRA district “was created because the State had a compelling interest in compl[ying] with [S]ection 2, and each was narrowly tailored to accomplish that goal,” each district was constitutional regardless of what Section 5 might demand.

-The plaintiffs have filed a second petition for certiorari with the U.S. Supreme Court, primarily asking the Court to determine whether Section 2 requires a jurisdiction to draw a racially proportionate number of majority-black legislative districts each with a BVAP of more than 50%.
-The petition is pending.
+The plaintiffs filed a second petition for certiorari with the U.S. Supreme Court, asking the Court to determine, among other issues, whether Section 2 requires a jurisdiction to draw a racially proportionate number of majority-black legislative districts each with a BVAP of more than 50%.

-On May 30, the Supreme Court vacated the decision of the North Carolina Supreme Court and remanded the case for further consideration in light of the Supreme Court’s decision in Cooper v.
+On May 30, 2017 the Supreme Court vacated the decision of the North Carolina Supreme Court and remanded the case for further consideration in light of the Supreme Court’s decision in Cooper v.
 Harris.
-The North Carolina Supreme Court set a hearing in the case for August 28.

 North Carolina Supreme Court